paullamar3/docker-knowthen-elm/ReadMe.md

 * Easier mounting of host volumes (which are mounted to the container's `/media` folder as if it were a removable device).

-Here's an example of how I use *Dstart* to run my containers:
+Here's an example of how I might use *Dstart* to run my containers:

 ```
 Dstart -tiGg -n my_elm_dev -v "$PWD" paullamar3/docker-knowthen-elm:0.1.1